-Akira in the Lucky Channel segments of Lucky Star, much to the chagrin of Shiraishi.
+- Akira in the Lucky Channel segments of Lucky Star, much to the chagrin of Shiraishi.
 The funny thing is she's not that old (she's fourteen), but started out as a child star (at three years old!) and has to keep up a Kawaiiko act.

-Loony Leo from the comic book Astro City is a strange example.
+- Loony Leo from the comic book Astro City is a strange example.
 He's a cartoon lion that was accidentally brought to life in the real world.
-He spends time as a "live-action" actor, a penniless vagabond, a supervillain, and is involved in the death by drug overdose of a 14-year-old girl before he settles down and works in a novelty restaurant.
-After telling his whole depressing life story to a kid who wants him to do commercials for a car dealership, he scolds the kid for thinking he'd want to do the commercials after all he's been through.
-Then, at the last minute, he changes his mind, saying "Aw, hell, it's show business, right?
-Where do I sign?"
+He's spent his time as a "live-action" actor, a penniless vagabond, a supervillain, and was involved in the scandalous death of a 14-year-old girl by drug overdose, before he eventually leaves everything behind and settles down as the host of a novelty restaurant.
+After telling his whole depressing life story to a young executive who wanted to recruit him for a few local commercials, he scolds the kid for thinking he'd want to return to the spotlight after all he's been through.
+Then, at the last second, he changes his mind.

-Binky the clown from Garfield.
+- Binky the clown from Garfield.
 He wanted to be an actor originally but they told him he was too short, apparently.
 So he both loves and hates his clown image.

-DC One Million gives us a superhero version: The future Starman hates being a hero, but loves the attention.
+- DC One Million gives us a superhero version: The future Starman hates being a hero, but loves the attention.

-Galaxy Quest: Alan Rickman's character, Alexander Dane, was once a serious Shakespearean actor.
+- Galaxy Quest: Alan Rickman's character, Alexander Dane, was once a serious Shakespearean actor.
 Ever since having starred in the titular television show, his career has been reduced to appearing at sci-fi conventions and opening electronics stores.

-In the film The Aristocrats, many of the interviewed comedians argue that this is the essence of The Aristocrats joke, since it's about a family that will sink to any depravity to be part of the glamour of showbiz.
+- In the film The Aristocrats, many of the interviewed comedians argue that this is the essence of The Aristocrats joke, since it's about a family that will sink to any depravity to be part of the glamour of showbiz.
 Sarah Silverman's version of the joke in particular runs thick with this trope.

-In the Discworld book Soul Music, when a band shows major promise, and is recruited by Cut Me Own Throat Dibbler, he appoints a somewhat flattened (and smelly) troll named Asphault to carry their equipment.
+- In the Discworld book Soul Music, when a band shows major promise, and is recruited by Cut Me Own Throat Dibbler, he appoints a somewhat flattened (and smelly) troll named Asphault to carry their equipment.
 In homage to the joke, he cleaned up after elephants, but they often sat on him.
 When asked why he didn't leave, Asphault said "Show business is in me soul."

-One of the characters commented: "Only sat?" when Asphault described the elephants.
+- One of the characters commented: "Only sat?" when Asphault described the elephants.